Bulgaria threatens to strip foreign power companies of their licenses

-The Balkan country's energy regulator urged its three main power distributors - Austrian EVN, Czech CEZ and Energo-Pro - on Friday to pay some 318 million levs (136.02 million pounds) within three days.
+The Balkan country's energy regulator urged its three main power distributors - Austrian EVN, Czech CEZ and Energo-Pro - on Friday to pay some 318 million levs ($226.47 million) within three days.

 "If the power distributors do not pay by Tuesday, I will be forced to inform the chief prosecutor about possible crimes," Energy Minister Dragomir Stoynev told reporters.